hoehermann/purple-signald/README.md

 * Sending out read receipts on group chats do not work util the list of participants has been loaded.
 This usually affects only the first message of a chat.
 * Read receipts of messages sent to groups are displayed in the receivers' conversation – and only if the conversation is currently active.
 * After linking, contacts are not synced and may appear offline.
 Reconnecting helps.
+* After a disconnect, Pidgin will not re-join group chats (must close window and re-join).

 These issues may or may not be worked on since they are hard to reproduce, non-trivial to resolve, and/or not a big problem.
 Open an issue if they impede your experience.